 A gift of life insurance

-A gift of life insurance is an affordable way to make a significant future gift to The Arthritis Society.
+A gift of life insurance is an affordable way to make a significant future gift to Arthritis Society Canada.

 The benefits of gifting life insurance are:

 - tax savings today

 - your estate is not diminished to your heirs (because life insurance, by its nature, creates a separate “estate”)

 - it is not subject to probate fees or delays in settlement - the full proceeds are payable to Arthritis Society Canada at maturity or death (probate fees do not exist in Quebec)

 - you can plan, arrange and announce the gift yourself and you will know that it will occur just as you planned

 - it is not a matter of public record; it cannot be contested, unlike a Will